TimHanewich/Misc-Articles/Azure-AI-Agents/readme.md

 - **Instructions**: we provide the model with instructions on how to go about doing its job.
 - **History**: we provide the model with the chat history from a conversation thread with a user so the model knows what was previously being discussed earlier in the conversation.
 - **Settings**: some settings, like `temperature` or `top_p` slightly alter the way the model behaves.
-- **Knowledge**: data (PDFs, word documents, website content, databases, knowledge articles, etc.) that we provivde to the model that it can use to find relevant answers in.
+- **Knowledge**: data (PDFs, word documents, website content, databases, knowledge articles, etc.) that we provide to the model that it can use to find relevant answers in.
 - **Tools** (a.k.a. "functions"): discrete capabilities the model can call upon to take action in a system in its journey of satisfying the user's request to it.

 Services like **Azure AI Foundry Agent Service** and **Copilot Studio**, both by Microsoft, allow us to have an easy-to-use infrastructure for setting up and using these agents!